What’s on this page?

 These advice are not just written for travellers (business people, diplomats, etc.) and they prefer to be too careful that not enough (avoiding liability I guess).

-You will probably be in some countries next door when hesitating about the next one:
+You will probably be in some countries next door when hesitating about your next one:

 - Ask local sources about safety (but some locals could be too cautious too)